taavo/carrierwave/README.md

 disable CarrierWave's `validate_download` option, you'll need to handle those errors yourself.
-And please note that CarrierWave does its best to interpret URLs intelligently, but this is [not always possible](https://github.com/jnicklas/carrierwave/wiki/Known-Issues), particularly in the case of unencoded `:?[]` characters in the URL path.
+And please note that CarrierWave does its best to interpret URLs intelligently, but this is [not always possible](https://github.com/jnicklas/carrierwave/wiki/Known-Issues), particularly in the case of unencoded bracket characters in the URL path.

 ## Providing a default URL